Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

 - timeout: `number` **Optional**

-  Specifies how long a request should wait for a response in seconds.
+  Specifies how long a request should wait for a response, in seconds.
 Default 30.
 [Pro Subscription](https://app.genez.io/billing) is required to change this configuration.

 - storageSize: `number` **Optional**